 But how has the increase in the black population impacted Connecticut?
 Which cities and towns in Connecticut have seen the greatest increase in its Black population?

-What's the blackest city in Connecticut?
-Hartford took the number one over all spot for the largest Black population in Connecticut for 2023.
-See if it ranked as one of the most african american cities in America.
+What’s the blackest city in Connecticut?
+The city with the largest Black population in Connecticut for 2025 is Hartford.
+See if Hartford ranked as one of the most african american places in America.

 And if you already knew these places were Black, check out the best places to live in Connecticut or the most diverse places in Connecticut.